20100dbg/20100dbg.github.io/_posts/2024-04-13-post-java-application-analysis.md

   - Java
 ---

-## Get that DB access : a Java application analysis

 At work, we use an internal software from another department.
 This software receives, processes and store data into a local MySQL database ; this data in itself is very useful, but the software does not do much with it and does not allow you to retrieve it so we would be able process it as you wish.